saylesss88/nix-book/src/installation/enc/enc_install.md

 </details>

+NixOS supports file systems that are encrypted using LUKS (Linux Unified Key Setup).
 This guide walks you through an encrypted NixOS installation using Disko for disk management and Btrfs for subvolumes.
 It is designed for users who want full disk encryption and a modern filesystem layout.
 If you prefer an unencrypted setup, you can skip the LUKS and encryption steps, but this guide focuses on security and flexibility.

 - For Unencrypted layout
   [Click Here](https://saylesss88.github.io/installation/unencrypted.html)